Trump’s US-Japan trade deal wins Japan parliament approval

-TOKYO (AP) - Japan’s Parliament has approved a trade deal that was agreed upon by President Donald Trump and Japanese Prime Minister Shinzo Abe earlier this year.
+TOKYO (AP) - Japan’s Parliament on Wednesday approved a trade deal that was agreed upon by President Donald Trump and Japanese Prime Minister Shinzo Abe earlier this year.

 The deal cutting tariffs between the countries takes effect at the beginning of next year.
 It cleared Japan’s upper house Wednesday after clearing the more powerful lower house earlier.